garbles/concave/README.md

 1. Use shouldUpdate.

 2. If do use a shouldUpdate argument for the lens, you can either memoize it with `React.useMemo` or `React.useCallback` or store it outside of the component.

+3. Memoize every component with `React.memo` foward lenses as props rather than globals.

 ## Example